B.A. University of Alabama, 1994

 Specialties: Composition and Rhetoric, Basic Writing.

-Jeremy has designed and led service-learning initiatives with community partners involved in literacy outreach and in post-Katrina rebuilding.
+Jeremy is the Director of Freshman Composition and is the editor of Pathways, Xavier's freshman essay journal.
+Jeremy is the school-wide Faculty-in-Residence for Service Learning.
+He has designed and led service-learning initiatives with community partners involved in literacy outreach and in post-Katrina rebuilding.
 Jeremy is a 2012-2013 Mellon FaCTS Fellow, a fellowship to promote social justice and civic engagement in the classroom.
-Jeremy is the editor of Xavier's freshman essay journal.

 Mr. Tuman may be contacted at: (504) 520-5703 or by e-mail at firstname.lastname@example.org.